Close

 May 18, 2026 11:19 PM GMT+03:00

-At least one person is dead after a shooting at the Islamic Center of San Diego on Monday, a dramatic midday attack on one of the city's most prominent Muslim institutions that drew a massive law enforcement response, triggered school lockdowns, and rattled a densely populated residential neighborhood roughly nine miles north of downtown.
+Three people were killed and two teenage gunmen were found dead in a car from self-inflicted gunshot wounds Monday after an attack on the Islamic Center of San Diego, a shooting that drew a massive law enforcement response, triggered school lockdowns, and shook a densely populated residential neighborhood roughly nine miles north of downtown.

-The Islamic Center of San Diego, located in the Clairemont Mesa neighborhood, is one of the oldest and largest Muslim community centers in California.
-Attacks on houses of worship, including mosques, have drawn increased federal attention in recent years as law enforcement agencies have worked to address threats targeting religious institutions across the country.
+No motive had been publicly established as of Monday afternoon.
+The Islamic Center of San Diego, one of the oldest and largest Muslim community institutions in California, is located in the Clairemont Mesa neighborhood.
+Attacks on houses of worship have drawn increased federal attention in recent years as law enforcement agencies work to address threats targeting religious institutions across the country.

 More From Türkiye Today